TH3-MA3STRO/project-man/README.md

 # project-man
-a set of shell scripts to pull and push repos on startup in order to make development across multiple OSes seamless Sure, here’s a README that details the setup and usage of the shell scripts for both Windows and Linux.
+a set of shell scripts to pull and push repos on startup in order to make development across multiple OSes seamless

 ---
 ## Table of Contents